 When facts aren’t facts: What could a public figure who speaks for the president possibly mean by uttering “Facts are not facts,” as when Counselor to the President, Kellyanne Conway, tried to reconcile reality with what the president said?
 Possibly, she could mean that all of truth is relative; that, in the bigger scheme of things, facts are in the eye of the beholder.
 Was this utterance just relativity on steroids, sophomoric ontology, or great wisdom?
 Rational conversations in a society require a common acceptance of facts vs. fiction.
 When this line is too blurred, conversations are frustrating, at best, or not possible, at worst.

 Just as consensual agreement about laws is necessary for a society to function well, agreement about basic facts is essential.
 A society without basic laws is a society in chaos.
 But at times, even laws are broken.
 When this occurs at the highest level of society (i.e. by leaders, politicians and professionals with the highest levels of power and authority), reality becomes centralized in the powerful, and weakened in the masses.
-As power (of facts/knowledge/reality) leaves the masses, doubt arises, and good sociopathic leaders cease the opportunity to gain more power, by defining and thus controlling the new “facts.”
+As power (of facts/knowledge/reality) leaves the masses, doubt arises, and good sociopathic leaders seize the opportunity to gain more power, by defining and thus controlling the new “facts.”
 When our leaders’ perspectives become “truth,” the masses are then effectively disempowered and lay down their beliefs/guard/weapons to the power of those who “really know.”
 Essentially, this is giving over Truth to Power.
 The net result is Fascism, Authoritarianism, or, at least, Plutocracy/Oligarchy, or some other sort of very centralized power and control.